 This is a low fire brushing glaze.
 It has been sitting on this plaster bat for two hours and shows little sign of dewatering.
 A typical pottery dipping glaze, by contrast, would dewater in seconds!
 Clearly, such glazes are only good for brushing.

 These are cone 6 Alberta Slip recipes that have been brushed onto the outsides of these mugs (three coats).
-Recipes are GA6C Rutile Blue on the outside of the left mug, GA6F Alberta Slip Oatmeal on the outside of the center mug, GA6F Oatmeal over G2926B black on the outside of the right mug).
-One-pint jars were made using 500g of powder, 75g of Laguna CMC gum solution and 280g of water (a good mixer is needed).
-This produces a specific gravity of 1.6 and a glaze consistency the same as commercial bottled glazes.
-The presence of the gum made it unnecessary to calcine the Alberta Slip.
+Recipes are GA6C Rutile Blue on the outside of the left mug, GA6F Alberta Slip Oatmeal on the outside of the center mug and GA6F Oatmeal over G2926B black on the outside of the right mug).
+One-pint jars were made using 500g of glaze powder, 75g of Laguna CMC gum solution (equivalent to 1 gram gum per 100 glaze powder) and 280g of water.
+Using a good mixer you can produce a silky smooth slurry of 1.6 specific gravity, it works just like the commercial bottled glazes.
+The presence of the gum makes it unnecessary to calcine the Alberta Slip.

 Out Bound Links